 Frenchman Bay Conservancy owns the 8 acres of Tidal Falls Preserve overlooking the reversing falls in the Taunton River.
 The State of Maine holds a conservation easement on the preserve.

-A closed pavilion and wooden picnic tables make Tidal Falls an excellent place to enjoy the falls and wildlife.
-Please do not bring dogs to Tidal Falls Preserve to keep the lawn green and the wildlife happy.
+An observation deck and wooden picnic tables make Tidal Falls an excellent place to enjoy the falls and wildlife.

 Twenty Native American grave sites of the Red Paint People have been excavated at Tidal Falls, dating to 5,000 years ago.
 Beginning in the 1870s, granite was quarried locally, loaded on Schooners and shipped over the falls.
 In the 19th century, Tidal Falls was the first site for a railroad and ferry terminal that transported passengers to Bar Harbor.
 In the 1950s the Hodgkins family operated a lobster pound and later a seafood take-out restaurant at Tidal Falls.